netrisai/docs/tutorials/upgrading-netris.rst

   curl -sfL https://get.netris.ai | sh -

-Afterwards, verify that the "*Netris Dashboard Version*" reflects the version change by navigating to *Setting → General* in the Controller web interface.
+Afterwards, verify that the "*Netris Version*" reflects the version change by navigating to *Setting → General* in the Controller web interface.

 5. Once you have verified that the Netris controller is up-to-date, take a note of the *Netris version:* for each device found under *Net → Inventory* section of the Controller web interface.